 - a home that could be made accessible for children with mobility difficulties

 - care as part of a team around the child

 Foster carers provide a secure and loving home for teenage children who cannot live with their birth families.

-Being a young person is an exciting part of life that can come with challenges Foster carers need to have the patience and time to be able to talk and young person.
+Being a young person is an exciting part of life that can come with challenges, so foster carers need to have the patience and time to be able to talk to a young person.